neurobin/JLIVECD/README.md

 # What this is about:

-This is a simple command line tool to customize live cd/dvd of ubuntu based distros, Linux Mint and some of their derivatives.
+This is a simple command line tool to customize live cd/dvd of Debian, Ubuntu family, Linux Mint and some of their derivatives.
 It is developed with the help of the documentation found on: https://help.ubuntu.com/community/LiveCDCustomization and intended primarily for personal use.
 This is released under GPL v2 lincense and redistrubtion is free and open complying to the licensing terms of GPL v2 license.

 N.B: You need to modify the iso images on your own.
 It only renders an environment for modification and finally creates the modified iso image.